 Instructions

-- Pre-heat oven to 375 degrees and line a baking sheet with parchment paper.
+- Pre-heat oven to 375 degrees and line baking sheets with parchment paper.

 - In the bowl of a stand mixer (or a large bowl with a hand mixer), cream together the butter and coconut sugar until light and fluffy, 3-4 minutes.